virgileNeu/SMM/Scrapping/events.ch/README.md

 Contains all function used in run.py

 ## run.py:
 Script that scrap and aggregate the data.
-Needs to be given the start date in the YYYY-MM-DD form, the file name of the aggregated data file.
-Can also receive optionally a end date to scrap between two dates, and a max web page to limit the number of page explored per day.
+Usage described with -h option :

+* a <filename>: aggregate all the extracted data to the file <filename>
+* -e <date>: extract data on the website for the given date date.
+* -s <start_date> <end_date>: scrap data on the website between start_date and end_date.
+* -m <max_pages> : define the maximum amount of subpages scrap per date
+* -h: display this help.

 # Folders
 ### EventsChData: